 The Jewellery Quarter station on Vyse Street is the nearest railway station, with regular train services running from Birmingham Moor Street and Snow Hill stations.

 On street parking is available around the Pen Museum.
-All street parking is pay and display, and charges apply every day except Sundays.
+All street parking is pay and display, charges apply every day except Sundays.

 Access and Facilities